Withdrawal from the University and/or Courses

 Minerva > Student menu > uPrint – Campus Printing Menu

 These charges are only applied to the student’s fee account once a month.
-Students can review any upcoming charges on Minerva.Library fines
+Students can review any new charges since the last e-bill on Minerva.Library fines

 Students should review their library account to see if there are any outstanding fines to be paid.